efirpo/objectreview/README.md

 ## Description

-This website allows a user to place an order for a pizza and calculate the price based upon their selection.
+This website allows a user to place an order for a pizza and calculates the price based upon their selection.

 ## Setup